-I quickly calculated the astronomic amount we would spend on diapers since we were planning on having three maybe four kids.
+I quickly calculated how much we would spend on diapers since we were planning on having three-four kids.
 12-15,000 on diapers?
 Wow, that’s a used car or a year of college!
 I became intrigued…I also really liked the idea of reducing landfill use.
 I am a big recycle lover and want to compost (one day!) so saving landfills new diapers is in line with my save the world a little at a time mentality!

 If you decide cloth is for you, I would recommend selecting a type of cloth diaper you want to try first.
 The common types are pre-fold, fitted, pocket, all in one, and hybrid.
-I have linked a good explanation of these so I don’t ramble on for hours.
 I bought the pocket diaper in a one size option.
 The plus for me with one size was knowing that more than one kid could be wearing the diapers at one time and I didn’t have to buy different diapers.
-Having diapers that my babies could wear from 8 weeks until potty training is over was a big sell.
+Having diapers that my babies could wear from 8 weeks until potty training was a big sell.

 Zulily is another great site to find excellent cloth diaper deals as well.
 The best part of cloth is that you can buy a few and try them.